dottxt-ai/outlines/docs/cookbook/prompting-techniques/chain-of-thought-cot-prompting.md

 # Chain-of-Thought (CoT) Prompting

-Chain-of-Thought (CoT) Prompting is a technique that encourages language models to articulate their reasoning process step-by-step before providing a final answer.
-It typically uses few-shot prompting, where the prompt includes examples of questions along with detailed reasoning paths and correct answers.
-This approach helps the model break down complex problems into smaller, more manageable steps, often leading to improved performance on tasks requiring multi-step reasoning, such as mathematical problems or logical deductions.
+Chain-of-Thought (CoT) Prompting is a technique that encourages large language models to express their reasoning process step-by-step before providing a final answer.
+It typically uses few-shot prompting, where the prompt includes examples of questions along with their step-by-step reasoning and final answers.
+This approach helps the model break down complex problems into smaller, more manageable steps, often improving performance on tasks that require multi-step reasoning, such as math problems or logical deductions.

 ## A worked example